Faculty & Staff Directory

 A native of Chicago, Caroline Cole has earned a B.A. in English and Rhetoric, an M.Ed. in Curriculum & Instruction, and a Ph.D. in Writing Studies from the University of Illinois at Urbana-Champaign.
 Teaching courses in introductory and advanced composition, business communication, technical writing, desktop publishing, and expository writing with an emphasis in Writing Across the Curriculum/Writing in the Disciplines, she has won and been nominated for numerous teaching-related awards.

 In 1997, she joined the faculty of College Writing Programs at the University of California, Berkeley.
 Two years later, she created, launched, and currently teaches the first undergraduate professional writing course open to students across campus (College Writing 151: Introduction to the Principles of Professional Communication); it's advanced version, CW152, was launched in 2013.
-She has also taught oral and written communication for the Walter A. Haas School of Business, and she is presently working to design a series of WAC/WID courses to help students in all disciplines develop their communication.
+She has also taught oral and written communication for the Walter A. Haas School of Business, and she has helped design a series of WAC/WID courses to help students in all disciplines develop their communication.

 In addition to her work on campus, she develops and leads workshops and seminars in professional communication and provides consulting services for administrative personnel and field specialists in academic and industry contexts.

 Secrets of Résumés and Application Letters that Work: Strategies for Creating Materials that Stand Out & Land Interviews